RobinMeow/Gemeinschaftskochbuch/seed-mongo-db/README.md

-# Seeding MongoDB Locally for development
+# Seeding MongoDB Locally for Development

-The use will wipe the database called `gkb` and and then build it back up with new (random) data. (actually it doesnt wipe the data yet, I have used the mongosh for this so far)
+The process will wipe the database called `gkb` and rebuild it with new (random) data.
+(Currently, it doesn't wipe the data) I have used mongosh for this so far.

-1. run `npm install`
-2. run `node server.js`
+Follow these steps:

+1. Navigate to `seed-mongo-db` in the terminal
+2. Run `npm install`.
+3. Run `node server.js`.
-3. close the terminal again when it is fininshed
+4. Close the terminal when it finishes.

-> The Models need to be kept up2date, but since I'm using only one source control, I can be sneaky and use relative pathing and generate models based on the angular application DTOs to automate the seeding process.
+> The models need to be kept up-to-date.
+Since I'm using only one source control.
+I could be sneaky and use relative pathing to generate models based on the Angular application DTOs, automating the seeding process.
+>
+> This would create a dependency, which I dont think I mind.